Seems like just yesterday, a cyborg was sent back in time from the year 2029 to 1984 to kill an unsuspecting waitress before she could give birth.

-But now, you have 500 other companies in Washington, DC that very same year, do the same exact thing.
-And so now there are 5,000 people in Washington, DC all looking for a job in similar roles.
-Their mortgage still needs to be paid, the car has to be paid, utilities, food, and healthcare for their families.
+But now, you have 50 other companies in Washington, DC that very same year, do the same exact thing.
+And so now there are 500 people in Washington, DC all looking for a job (probably in similar roles).
+Their rent or mortgage still needs to be paid, the car or transportation has to be paid, utilities, food, and healthcare for their families.
 How are they supposed to do all that?

 But not the economy as a whole.
 When the economy loses 40% of jobs over the next decade, it also loses a large portion of consumers.
 If they don't have a job, and have trouble finding a new gig that pays the bills, then they won't be spending any money on anything except bare necessities.

-If you haven't already noticed, the cost of food at the grocery store has risen dramatically just over the last year or two.
-When the hell did a bag of six english muffins become $5!?
-Or a gallon of milk $7?!
+If you haven't already noticed, the cost of food at the grocery store has risen dramatically just over the last year or two (2017/2018).

 The healthcare provider industry (and the health insurance industry) will definitely be affected.
 AI won't just affect people's jobs.
 There is a domino effect when we do away with massive amounts of jobs, especially when done in a short amount of time.
 That's part of it, AI doesn't evolve like humans do.
 It doesn't understand the concept of change over a long period of time.

 We already have a horribly strained system of healthcare, and now, we could see emergency healthcare facilities take an even larger amount of uninsured people than they already do, which in turn, jeopardizes the level of care to others and the funding needed to stay in operation.

 We need to think less about -- how can we enable companies to become more lean and net bigger profits -- and more about -- how can we use this for the good of humanity. -- We don't need robot girlfriends to have sex with.
 We don't need Siri or Alexa to remind us of stuff we can just write down or remember.
-We don't need AI to do everything that a human can do.

 We need AI to do the stuff we can't do.